versionone/VersionOne.Integration.HPALM/README.md

 * LICENSE.MD: License information in Markdown format
 * README.MD: This README information in Markdown format

-## Vewing the Documentation
-Documentation for the integation is housed in the [VersionOne Developer Library](https://community.versionone.com/Developers/Developer-Library/Integrations/VersionOne_Integration_for_HP-ALM).

 ## Getting Help

 While we strive to make the integration as easy to use as possible, you may still occasionally need some help, and there are a few different ways you can get it: